rostislav-sergeenkov/modules_checklist/README.md

 # Introduction

-Modules Checklist provides and maintains control over enabled modules on the project.
+The Modules Checklist module provides and maintains control over enabled and disabled modules of the project.

-Initially it was written for a long-term Drupal project to control and monitor hundreds of enabled modules on multiple environments (DEV, QA, Stage, Load Test, Prod etc) during development.
+Initially it was written for a long-term Drupal project to control and monitor hundreds of modules on multiple environments
+(DEV, QA, Stage, Load Test, Prod etc) during development.

  * For a full description of the module, visit the project page:
  [http://drupal.org/project/modules-checklist]